hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

 >    may get better performance by assigning multiple MPI tasks per GPU if some styles
 >    used in the input script have not yet been KOKKOS-enabled.
 > 3. **CUDA-aware MPI library**: Using this can provide significant performance gain.
->    If this is not available, set it `off` using the `-pk kokkos cuda/aware no` switch.
+>    If this is not available, set it `off` using the `-pk kokkos cuda/aware off` switch.
 > 4. **`neigh` and `newton`**: For KOKKOS/GPU, the default is `neigh = full` and
 >    `newton = off`.
 For *Maxwell* and *Kepler* generations of GPUs, the *default*
 >    settings are typically the best.
 For *Pascal* generations, setting `neigh = half`